SocietyForArtisticResearch/rc-pandoc-help/01-03-editors.md

 be automatically imported and exported from and to various external formats, for example MS Word documents, Open Office documents and LateX.
 Styling can be costimized extensively using [CSS](https://www.w3schools.com/css/ "more information on CSS").
-By default, the structure of the exposition is maintained, while the sizes of the text will adjust for readability on different screen sizes.
-Text-based expositions are *responsive*.
+Text-based expositions are *responsive* and thus mobile friendly.

 **HTML import**